Basilicata: Demographics

-As of 2025, Basilicata has a population of 529,897, of whom 49.6% are male and 50.4% are female.
-Minors make up 13.6% of the population, and seniors make up 25.9%, compared to the Italian average of 14.9% and 24.7% respectively.
+As of 2026, the population is 525,281, of which 49.6% are male, and 50.4% are female.
+Minors make up 13.4% of the population, and seniors make up 26.6%.

 Although Basilicata has never had a large population, there have nevertheless been quite considerable fluctuations in the demographic pattern of the region.
-In 1881, there were 539,258 inhabitants but by 1911 the population had decreased by 11% to 485,911, mainly as a result of emigration overseas.
+In 1881, there were 539,258 inhabitants but by 1911 the population had decreased by 10% to 485,911, mainly as a result of emigration overseas.
 There was a slow increase in the population until World War II, after which there was a resurgence of emigration to other countries in Europe, which continued until 1971 and the start of another period of steady increase until the 1980s at 610,000 inhabitants.
 Since the 1990s the population has been declining again, as a result of low birth rates and high emigration, especially towards northern Italy, the UK, Germany and Switzerland.